 If you happen to be a woman of my generation, there's a better than decent chance that you are Jenny too.

-This is mostly a storytelling blog.
-It's a memoir of sorts, a journal of Growing Up Jenny, as part of a generation of Jennys, and a collection of musings on Being Jenny Now, at 40-something.
-(Which sounds more ponderous and obnoxious than it actually is).
+This is mostly a storytelling blog, a memoir of sorts, a journal of Growing Up Jenny, as part of a generation of Jennys, and a collection of musings on Being Jenny Now, at 40-something.

 If you were a girl born in the United States between 1970 and 1984, you were more likely to be named Jenny--meaning "fair & white," "precious one," or somewhat less appealingly, "ass"--in some form, than any other name.
 In fact, in several of those years, you were more than twice as likely to be called Jenny as the next most popular name.
 Michelle, Amy, Lisa, Kimberly...tough luck, girlfriend.
 In the 20th and 21st century, no other girl’s name has so thoroughly eclipsed the popular names of its time.
 In 1920, Mary beat out Dorothy by a pretty wide margin, but not by as much as Jenny consistently trumped her competitors in her heyday.
 I'm one of three sisters born in that timeframe, so I took one for the team.

 Jenny is a cultural touchstone.
 It signals an era, a societal cross-section; in positive ways and sometimes annoying ones, it's a kind of shorthand for women of my generation.
 It reminds everyone of at least one girl they knew, probably many.

 What's my number?